Rum and coke jello shot

 Gelatin comes in two forms: powder and sheet.
 Knox is the most popular powder.

-The gelatin sheets come in different Bloom strength-gelling strengths and weights.
+The gelatin sheets come in different bloom strength-gelling strengths and weights.

 How to work with gelatin sheets and gelatin bloom strength: